iachievedit/esp32-ibeacon/README.md

-# esp32-beacon
+# esp32-ibeacon

 A basic iBeacon implementation using an ESP32 and the standard Arduino framework.  _In particular_, I'm using an [Adafruit HUZZAH32 ESP32 Feather Board](https://www.adafruit.com/product/3405).

-## Building and Running
+## Building and Uploading

-This application uses [PlatformIO](https://platformio.org/) to build and upload, but you can use the commandline `platformio run`:
+This application uses [PlatformIO](https://platformio.org/) to build and upload and is typically accessed in Visual Studio Code, but you can use the commandline `platformio run`:

 ```
 esp32-ibeacon % platformio run